On Extension modules of finite homological dimension: Introduction

-Over Cohen-Macaulay local rings admitting canonical module, we furnish a duality between certain Ext modules under the finiteness of some homological dimensions.
+Our main result is a new duality concerning the canonical module when tensored by certain Ext modules.
 Such a duality is also established for semidualizing modules (Theorem \ref{Cdualt}) and is applied in many directions throughout the paper.